-The following resource includes a summary of the sewing options at three Seattle colleges and universities.
-Students will also find a table with at-a-glance facts about the three featured schools.
+The following resource includes a summary of the sewing options at two Seattle colleges and universities.
+Readers will also find a table with at-a-glance facts about the featured schools.

-- A third option is Seattle Pacific University, which is the only school on this list to offer a bachelor's degree in clothing and textiles.
+- Another option is Seattle Pacific University, which offers a bachelor's degree in clothing and textiles.
 This university is located 3.5 miles from downtown Seattle.

 This degree program helps students understand the design and construction of all types of clothing.
 Students will learn about textiles, computer software, pattern making and line development as it relates to the fashion industry.
 There's also a business element that allows students to learn about product development and retail management.
 There are courses that specifically cover sewing by introducing students to sewing equipment, techniques and projects.
 Throughout the program, students can build a portfolio and resume that can help them gain entry-level employment after graduation.